trex-paxos/trex-paxos-jvm/README.md

 > Keep it as simple as possible and attempt a brute force search for bugs.

-This library presents my evidence that the
+This library presents my thesis that can codify the invariants and perform a brute force search for protocol violations.
+Then what remains is the authors mistakes in the specification and implementation of the invariants and the tests.
+The benefit of open source is that with enough eyes, those errors can be found and then fixed inside of an hour.

 ### Project Goals